niHonkage/DocsLearning/en/guides/knowledge-base/sync-from-notion.md

 ### Segmentation and Cleaning

 Next, choose your **segmentation settings** and **indexing method**, then **Save and Process**.
-Wait for Fusionworks to process this data for you, which typically requires token consumption in the LLM provider.
-Fusionworks supports importing not only standard page types but also aggregates and saves page properties under the database type.
+Wait for FusionWorks to process this data for you, which typically requires token consumption in the LLM provider.
+FusionWorks supports importing not only standard page types but also aggregates and saves page properties under the database type.

 _**Please note: Images and files are not currently supported for import, and tabular data will be converted to text display.**_

 ### Synchronizing Notion Data

-If your Notion content is modified, you can directly click **Sync** in the Fusionworks dataset **Document List Page** to perform a one-click data synchronization.
+If your Notion content is modified, you can directly click **Sync** in the FusionWorks dataset **Document List Page** to perform a one-click data synchronization.
 This step requires token consumption.

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/sync-notion.png" alt=""><figcaption><p>Sync Notion Content</p></figcaption></figure>

 ### Integration Configuration Method for Community Edition Notion

 Notion integration can be done in two ways: **internal integration** and **public integration**.
-You can configure them as needed in Fusionworks.
+You can configure them as needed in FusionWorks.
 For specific differences between the two integration methods, please refer to [Notion Official Documentation](https://developers.notion.com/docs/authorization).

 ### 1. **Using Internal Integration**